What is Overhead Irrigation?

 Explore Your Options

-Stay informed on the forecast, and work that into your watering schedule.
+- Stay informed on the forecast, and work that into your watering schedule.
 If you have a sprinkler system set on a timer, it could be detrimental for your plants if they get watered, and then it rains.
-While the system can be convenient, too much water can damage your garden.

 Conclusion

 By being mindful of how we use water in our gardens and on our lawns, we can help conserve this precious resource while keeping our plants happy and healthy.
-Overall, promoting conservation, efficiency, and responsible practices ensures clean water availability, protecting Florida’s environment and supporting future generations.
+Overall, promoting conservation, efficiency, and responsible irrigation practices ensures the availability of clean water and protects Florida’s environment to supporting future generations.

 For more information about water use and conservation in Florida, see Water Resources.